 - General and administrative (like temporary office leave)

-Depending on your organization’s size, region, and industry, businesses’ IT spending ratios ranged between 25% and 75%.
+Depending on your organization’s size, region, and industry, businesses’ IT spending ratios ranged between the 25th and 75th percentile.
 Here are a few spending figures (from 2019):

 IT Spending Ratios

 |Per User||$3,733 – $9,864||$13,772 – $26,667||$6,191 – $11,653||$3,913 – $14,685||$3,157 – $6,143|